Whereas Hansard is a record of what was said in Parliament, the Journal is a record of business done.

 There is also a searchable archive of all the audio and video recordings that have been made of the House of Commons, House of Lords and Committee meetings since 4th December 2007.

-The most recent printed volumes of Hansard are held in the West room of the University Library and older volumes can be requested and fetched to the Rare Books room.
-There are three series: House of Commons, House of Lords and Standing Committee Debates.
+The printed volumes of Hansard can be requested and fetched to the Rare Books room.
+There were three series: House of Commons, House of Lords and Standing Committee Debates.

 Search for Members, their contributions, debates, petitions and divisions from published Hansard reports commencing May 2010.